gardusig/road2senior/preparation/README.md

   - Be honest if you already saw the question before
   - Don't be afraid to ask "dumb" questions
     - The dumbest the better, you must be sure of each relevant data
-    - The interviewer would rather you ask a question than get the wrong answer
+    - The interviewer would rather be asked a question than you get the wrong answer
   - Use examples whenever possible, they will be useful when testing
     - Start a few brain threads to find corner cases in the meantime
 - Try discovering the input/output `size` and input/output `limit range`
   - Quite helpful for determining the time and space complexity of your solution
     - if the input size is very large
       - you might want to use a more efficient algorithm or data structure
   - `size` helps you with time and space complexity, like
     - Length of an array
     - Size of the answer
       - Uncommon, but possible to be asked about all permutations of an array for example
   - `limit range` helps you to tailor your thoughts towards an observational solution
     - Most problems might have a very simple and creative solution
     - Sometimes you can make an observation connecting an input/output condition with the expected answer, like
       - Get the greatest range multiplication from an array _without negative values_
         - Considering what zero makes within a multiplication
           - Zeroes never help, so...
 If you ignore them?
           - Split the array into segments of positive values
           - Just return the greatest one :)
       - Get the winner of a tennis match _given each turn point winner_
         - Problem might explain many rules of tennis
           - The winner always makes the last turn point, so...
 If you ignore the others?
             - Just return the last one :)
 - Iterate through some examples...
   - Start thinking about potential solutions
     - Be creative